Blecyrajan/WELCOME/README.md

 # WELCOME
-The program prompts the user the user for his name and then welcomes him.
+The program prompts the user for his name and then welcomes him.